KillrVideo/killrvideo-studio-docker/README.md

 [DataStax Studio][studio] running in a Docker container.
 Contains Studio notebooks to demonstrate how to interact with data for the [KillrVideo][killrvideo] app, including sample CQL and Gremlin queries.
-Based on this [Studio image][studio-docker].
+Based on this [DataStax Studio image][studio-docker].

 ## Builds and Releases